-You may have noticed that in some pictures the light spots in the background turn into blurred circles, and in others – into five, six or eight.
-The fact is that the shape of the bokeh depends on the structure of the lens diaphragm, namely the number of blades.
+In some pictures, you may have noticed that the light spots in the background turn into blurred circles, and in others – into five, six, or eight.
+The fact is that the bokeh shape depends on the structure of the lens diaphragm, namely the number of blades.
 The more petals, the more rounded the bokeh will appear in the photo.
 Fewer petals result in polygons.

 Higher quality and more expensive lenses have an aperture with multiple blades (8-10), which allows you to draw rounded bokeh.
-Traditionally, it is believed that the ideal bokeh from an artistic point of view is a round spot, which gives a lens of an ideal design with its widest aperture.
-However, an interesting effect can be achieved with lenses that draw bokeh in a photo as a polygon.
+Traditionally, it is believed that the ideal bokeh from an artistic point of view is a round spot, which gives a lens of a perfect design with its widest aperture.
+However, an interesting effect can be achieved with the lens that draws bokeh in a photo as a polygon.

 The Degree of Brightness of Bokeh in A Photo